cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 ## Tips for rapid approval

-* Make sure you include detailed testing notes and a valid working test account with appropriate prepopulated data.
+* Don't use "Teams" or "Microsoft" in your app name, as in all contexts that extra clarification is superfluous.
 * If your product requires an account on your or another service, list that in the description.
 * If your product requires additional purchases to properly function, list that in the description.
 * For your Tab config, make sure you provide About links and proper guidance - this page will be the first thing the user sees, so make sure a new user understands what to do.
-* Check your manifest for completeness and accuracy.
-Then check it again.
 * Make sure your Bot provides appropriate responses when @mentioned in a channel as well as in 1:1 conversations as needed.
 If your bot does not provide meaningful context within the personal or teams scope, [disable that scope via the manifest](schema.md#bots).
 * Provide the requisite Terms and Privacy policy links in the manifest and the Seller Dashboard, that properly resolve to the correct documentation.
 For bots, you must provide this same information in the Bot Framework registration page under the Submission section.
 * Ensure all metadata in the manifest matches metadata in the Seller Dashboard, and for Bots, the Bot Framework registration.
+* Check your manifest for completeness and accuracy.
+Then check it again.
+* Make sure you include detailed testing notes and a valid working test account with appropriate prepopulated data.